 Firstly there are 11 songs with no remixes which is true to the original and a positive start.
 But you look closer and while Jeet Ganguly are the main composers, it appears the producers weren’t entirely satisfied with their effort and tagged on some extra songs from Mithoon and Ankit Tiwari. (“Tum Hi Ho”, “Sunn Raha Hai”).
 Whatever your opinion on this there’s no doubt this strategy riles composers who feel their hard work is undermined by producers cherry picking good songs from other composers and that’s exactly what happens in Aashiqui 2.

-First up is Mithoon’s contribution “Tum Hi Ho” and it’s one of the best songs on the entire album (although "Sunn Raha Hai" is just as good if not better).
+First up is Mithoon’s contribution “Tum Hi Ho” and it’s arguably the best song on the entire album.
 The producers certainly agree and that’s why it is hogging the promos right now.
-The song has all the hallmarks of a Mithoon creation; it’s soulful, extremely touching and of course it’s dripping with melody.
+The song has all the hallmarks of a Mithoon creation; it’s soulful, extremely touching and of course dripping with melody.
 The piano, strings and beats are very effective in creating an eerie romantic atmosphere for the singer to transform the song and Arijit Singh does that magnificently.
 Ever since “Raabta” he has become the most talented young artist in Bollywood and so it’s not surprise he’s the chosen singer for Aashiqui 2.
 Lyrics are very poignant.
 There’s a reprise version of this song later in the album called “Meri Aashiqui” where Arijit is joined by Palak Muchal who sounds incredibly like Shreya Ghoshal which is high praise indeed.
 Nevertheless it’s super hit material just like the original.